Proprietary quant models may not be so exclusive

-NEW YORK (Reuters) - Usually proprietary means exclusive.
+NEW YORK, June 28 (Reuters) - Usually proprietary means exclusive.
 But when it comes to quantitative equity models that some mutual fund managers charge a premium for, proprietary is a matter of degree.

 Even fund managers disagree about the definition of proprietary.
 To some, it refers to models they built with third-party data.
 Others use it to describe their own personalized version of someone else’s quantitative investing model.